ronanchilvers/solo-d6/Scenes/2 - What's the plan?.md

 [[Okan]] leans forward, speaking in low tones.

 "Before I arrived in Waterdeep, before I met you two, I spent some time down south in Baldur's Gate.
 I met a warrior there.
 He was named Fanir.
 He had worked with a group of warriors and thieves for a time and told me some of their secrets.
 It seems that when they had need of a little more luck or surety about their activities, they sometimes take a drug which gives them ... an advantage.
+They called it Arachnid.
 He had a little with him - it had exactly that scent."

 [[Kaapo]]'s face has gone a little white - "Warriors?
 Thieves?
 Ad.. advantage?
 That sounds dangerous!
 We don't want that sort of trouble... do we?"